BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

   payment size, inclusive.
   These are strings containing decimal numbers, in millisatoshis [<LSPS0.msat>][].
-  The payment size is the amount that the payer is guarateed to be able to send to the client, not including the forwarding fees of nodes along the way.
+  The payment size is the amount that the payer is guaranteed to be able to send to the client, not including the forwarding fees of nodes along the way.
 * `promise` is an arbitrary LSP-generated string that proves to the LSP that it has promised a specific `opening_fee_params` with the specific